Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Visible red light is between 620nm and 700nm as per the image below:

-Less than that and you have more of a orange light.
-Higher than that and you have invisible near-infrared light (NIR).
-Though NIR is commonly included as a 'red light therapy light'.
+With fewer nanometres than that, you have more of the orange light.
+If it's higher than that, you have invisible near-infrared light (NIR).
+Though NIR is commonly included in a 'red light therapy light'.

-When looking at studies on RLT, we see benefits at 590nm, ranging all the way up to 1000nm.
+When looking at studies on RLT, we see benefits at 590nm ranging up to 1000nm.

-Though it needs to be pointed out that majority of the studies show benefits from light in the 630-850nm light range.
+Though it needs to be pointed out that the majority of the studies show benefits from the 630–850nm light.
 You can download a FREE guide to what wavelength is best for each health issue by clicking HERE.

-Both types of light have been shown to be beneficial for healing and wellness (13).
-With NIR light below 950nm having the deepest skin penetration rates (2-3mm vs the 1-2mm found in red light and higher wavelength NIR light).
+Both types of light are beneficial for healing and wellness (13).
+With NIR light below 950nm having the deepest skin penetration rates of 2–3mm (vs the 1–2mm found in red light and higher wavelength NIR light).